-Publishing is changing again.
+Publishing is changing.
 Do I think Apps like Tapas and Radish are going to replace paperback and ebooks?
 No, but I do think they have great opportunities for authors and might be one of the best ways to build a readership in the coming years.

 I put together this Power Point presentation and presented it at Ad Astra 2019 and decided to share it to my blog, so let’s dive in.

-These are the main Apps I focused on for this presentation, although there are plenty of other Apps out there, such as Sweek.
+These are the main Apps I focused on for this presentation, although there are plenty of other Apps out there.
 I picked these four because they are the platforms I hear about the most and because writers have had notable success on them.

 What Even Happens on these Apps?